Floby/node-libspotify/README.md

 Install & test
 --------------

-Please note that you must have the libspotify library installed on your system you can get it from [here](https://developer.spotify.com/technologies/libspotify/).
+Please note that you must have node  v0.10.0 or above, and the libspotify library installed on your system you can get it from [here](https://developer.spotify.com/technologies/libspotify/).

 You must provide your own spotify application key, because I'm not giving mine away :]